turingschool/curriculum/source/topics/performance/digest_based_caching.markdown

 section: Performance
 ---

 Expiring caches is hard.
-What if you could just never expire keys?
+What if you could just ignore antiquated data?
 Enter key-based cache expiration.

 1. The cache is append-only.
 What this means is that we never change the values stored in the cache, but instead create new key/value pairs.
 2. The key is calculated based on the object being cached.
 When the object changes, the key changes.
 The old key/value pair is irrelevant.
 3. Will you run out of memory?
 Ideal key/value stores for this technique automatically evict older entries when memory is needed.
 4. You can nest objects, and that ties their keys (and therefore, their values) together.Caching a post and its comments, then when a new comment is the post's cache gets invalidated (or rather creates a different key, making the old data irrelevant).